zahrabakhshalizadeh/maryrosecook.com/_posts/2016-08-19-responding-to-a-students-request-for-help.md

 #### The student has a bug for which I can't predict the likely cause

 * Run through the [debugging process](#debugging-process) with the student, giving [open](#open-process-vs-closed) suggestions like "maybe the server is erroring when it responds to the Ajax request" and letting the student worry about the details.
-Suggest they work on their own once it becomes clear they are on the right track.

 #### The student has a bug that will take them a long time to fix